compdatasci/spyder-desktop/README.md

 5. When you use Docker for the first time, you must change its settings to make the C drive shared.
 To do this, right-click the Docker icon in the system tray, and then click on `Settings...`.
 Go to `Shared Drives` tab and check the C drive.
 6. Docker for Windows saves the images and data volumes in a shared public folder `C:\Users\Public\Documents\Hyper-V\Virtual Hard Disks\MobyLinuxVM.vhdx`.
 This is a major security risk because all your images and data can be accessed and modified by other Docker users on the same computer.
 If you are using a shared Windows computer, make sure you create a private folder such as `C:\Users\YourUserName\Documents\Hyper-V\Virtual Hard Disks` and then go to `Advanced` tab in Docker Settings, and change the `Image and Volume VHD Location` to this folder.

+**Notes for Mac Users**
+1. Docker Version 17.06.0-ce [has a bug](https://github.com/docker/for-mac/issues/1809) that causes Docker to restart when your computer wakes up from sleep and when your network settings change.
+As a workaround, change the Proxies setting in Docker's preferences to "No Proxy".
+2. On Mac, the clock in Docker would lag when your computer goes to sleep and then wakes up.
+You can resolve this issue either by restarting Docker after waking up or by installing [sync-docker-time](https://github.com/x11vnc/sync-docker-time).

 **Notes for Linux Users**
 * After you install Docker, make sure you add yourself to the Docker group by running the command:
 ```
 sudo adduser $USER docker
 ```
 Then, log out and log back in before you can use Docker.

-**Notes for Mac Users**
-On Mac, the clock in Docker would lag when your computer goes to sleep and then wakes up.
-You can resolve this issue either by restarting Docker after waking up or by installing [sync-docker-time](https://github.com/x11vnc/sync-docker-time).
 ## Running the Docker Image
 To run the Docker image, first download the script [`spyder_desktop.py`](https://raw.githubusercontent.com/compdatasci/spyder-desktop/master/spyder_desktop.py) and save it to the working directory where you will store your codes and data.
 You can download the script using command line: On Windows, start `Windows PowerShell`, use the `cd` command to change to the working directory where you will store your codes and data, and then run the following command: